Kai-Gowers/xG-Visualization/README.md

 # xG-Visualization

-This project aims to visualize how a Machine Learning Model may predict the Expected Goals (xG) of any given shot in a soccer game.
+This project aims to visualize how a Machine Learning Model may predict a shot's Expected Goals (xG) in a soccer game.

 Project structure:
-- Implemented a Random Forest model for xG predictions
+- Random Forest model for xG predictions
 - React for the front-end
 - FastAPI for the back-end